 - Use a nail or awl and hammer to poke holes through the center of the duct tape strip.

 - Fill the wine bottle with water, place the duct tape cap over the opening, and use a few more pieces of duct tape to secure the substitute cap the wine bottle.

 - This also works perfectly for recycled beer bottles, and the only downside is pulling off the tape and starting over when it’s time to refill.

-You don’t need to spend too much money to get perfect plant watering globes.
+You don’t need to spend too much money to get a perfect plant watering globe.
 Recycled bottles, both glass and plastic, make great plant nannies in just minutes.
 Take a few minutes to make one of your own, and then enjoy taking a few days off from watering!